jorritfolmer/TA-dmarc/README.md

 TA-dmarc can also fetch DMARC aggregate report attachments from mails on an IMAP server.
 It will process attachments in .zip or .gz format and ingest them into Splunk.

-TA-dmarc will leave mail untouched: it uses internal checkpointing to skip mails that have already been ingested into Splunk.
+TA-dmarc will leave the mails on the server: it uses internal checkpointing to skip mails that have been previously ingested.

 1. Go to the add-on's configuration UI and configure an account to authenticate with:
    * Account Name: descriptive account name, e.g. google_dmarc_mailbox